-A grant proposal is like a business plan that's well thought out, clear and written in a way that's easy for the reviewers to understand.
-When the grant writer fully comprehends the program the agency wants to implement then, and only then will the grant reviewer get a clear and easy to read application to review, resulting in a much better chance for funding.
+A grant proposal is like a business plan that’s well thought out, clear, and written in a way that’s easy for the reviewers to understand.
+When the grant writer fully comprehends the program the agency wants to implement, only then will the grant reviewer get a clear and easy-to-read application to review, resulting in a much better chance for funding.

 8. Speak Their Language